7Block Labs

 Challenges Without a Proper Messaging Layer

-• Data Consistency: Ensuring that messages are delivered exactly once and in the correct order is complex without a dedicated layer.
+• Data Consistency: Ensuring that messages arrive exactly once and in the correct order can be a bit of a headache without having a special layer to help out.

 Benefits of a Robust Messaging Layer